Tawkie/tawkiefr-website/content/faq/index.en.md

 - Signal
 - Telegram

-Other applications can be uninstalled, but we recommend keeping them installed just in case (connecting to new applications is often seen as security vulnerabilities for the social network).
+Other applications can be uninstalled, but we recommend keeping them installed just in case.
+However, you can turn off notifications to avoid to receive it twice for each message.

-## How can I navigate my messages even more efficiently?

-On the computer, Tawkie offers a multitude of shortcuts.
-You can check them in the settings.

 ## How does Honoroit, the support service, work?